This Cincinnati Watch Company would like to thank and honor The original Cincinnati watch company,

 The Gruen Watch Co. was a family business started by Dietrich & Fred Gruen, then George: D. Gruen joined and they officially became the "D. Gruen, Sons & Company"

 Part of the deal required that Fred stayed on in Glashütte Germany for one year to educate and train the watchmakers there in American factory engineering and processes.
-At that time the old world watchmakers would essentially make all of the components of a watch in different homes; this resulted in watches where the same part in each watch was slightly different.

 Where American production of making each part the same allowed for swappable parts and greatly reduced production times.
 It meant that when a watch needed to be fixed a replacement part can fit in precisely, a new replacement part did not have to be forged.
+After Gruen, families would make one part, and the watchmaker would then come around to them and pick up the next piece for assembly.

 Art, Beauty, Function, & Practicality